 1. GET A SHOP

-No matter the size of the business, whether the small or large business you need a station, you need a place that people can locate you to transact business.
+No matter the size of the business, whether small or large you need a station, you need a place that people can locate you to transact business.
 So the first step in starting a POS business in Nigeria is to get a shop in a good location.
 POS business does not require large space, a small place is just enough.
-You can rent s space, a kiosk, or uses your houses just make sure people are able to locate you to do transactions.
+You can rent s space, a kiosk, or use your house just make sure people are able to locate you to do transactions.

-Location is another most important step in starting a POS business.
-You need to carefully select a location that will increase your customer base; which will in turn increase your profit.
-The location you chose should be accessible to intending customers.
+Location is another important part in starting a POS business.
+You need to carefully select a location.
+The location of your business will either increase the profitability of your business or reduce it; and location also play a very vital role in business by increase your customer base; which will in turn increase your profit.
+The location you chose should be well accessible to intending customers.

-Well, not all businesses require advert and promotion; your POS shop or kiosk should well decorate with banners and materials that will show the services you render.
-And some of these services may include:-
+Well, not all businesses requires advert and promotion; your POS shop or kiosk should be well decorated with banners and materials that will show the services you render.

 • Cash deposit and withdrawal